milesm565/notes/tcc/HIST147/Lecture2.md

       > He was not endicted and he stayed Vice President
    * After leaving office Burr wanted to create a western empire for himself
 ## The Burr Conspiracy
-   * Burr decided to try to detach Louisiana from the Union
+   * Burr decided to try to detach Louisiana from the Union to create an empire
    * He joined forces with General James Wilkinson
-   * > Burr convinced Jefferson to make Wilkinson governor of North Louisiana
+      > Burr convinced Jefferson to make Wilkinson governor of North Louisiana
    *  Wilkinson was in the pay of spain
    * Burr gathered a small army to try to pry land from Louisiana
    * Wilkinson got cold feet and turned Burr in to Jefferson
       > Burr was brought to trial for treason, and found not guilty, as he did not levy war
-   *  This demonstrated the weakness of American nationalism at the time
+      This demonstrated the weakness of American nationalism at the time
-   *  as he would contemplate treason
+      as he would contemplate treason
 ## The US and Napoleonic Wars
    * The French vs Everyone Else war would effect America
    * 1807 the French dominated Europe